houston/houston-slack/README.md

 # Houston::Slack

-This module allows Houston to listen to conversations on Slack and respond.
+This module allows Houston to post messages on Slack and to listen (and respond) to conversations via [Slack's Real Time Messaging API](https://api.slack.com/rtm)

 ## Installation